 What are neglected tropical diseases?

-Neglected tropical diseases (NTDs) are a group of parasitic and bacterial infections that infect more than one in six people worldwide, including more than half a billion children.
+Neglected tropical diseases (NTDs) are a group of parasitic, viral and bacterial infections that infect more than one in six people worldwide.
 NTDs disable, debilitate and perpetuate poverty.
-In worst case scenarios, they can kill.
+In worst-case scenarios, they can kill.

-The Global Network is an initiative of the Sabin Vaccine Institute that works in partnership with international agencies, governments, scientists, program implementers and development organizations to raise the awareness, political will and funding necessary to control and eliminate NTDs by 2020.
+The Global Network is an initiative of the Sabin Vaccine Institute that works in partnership with international agencies, governments, scientists, program implementers and development organizations to raise the awareness, political will and funding necessary to control and eliminate NTDs.

 What are the 10 NTDs?

-The 10 NTDs slated for control, elimination or eradication are schistosomiasis (snail fever); lymphatic filariasis (elephantiasis); trachoma; onchocerciasis (river blindness); Guinea worm; leprosy; Chagas; human African trypanosomiasis (HAT); visceral leishmaniasis; and the soil-transmitted helminths (STHs): ascariasis (roundworm), trichuriasis (whipworm) and hookworm.
+The 10 NTDs slated for control, elimination or eradication are schistosomiasis (snail fever); lymphatic filariasis (elephantiasis); trachoma; onchocerciasis (river blindness); Guinea worm; leprosy; Chagas disease; human African trypanosomiasis (HAT); visceral leishmaniasis; and the soil-transmitted helminths (STHs) — ascariasis (roundworm), trichuriasis (whipworm) and hookworm.

 These NTDs affect more than one billion people.
 Controlling and eliminating them as public health threats will help empower a generation to lift themselves out of poverty.